za3k/za3k.com/archive/ninjas.md

 ## Roles (game 3+)
 **Front** is the team leader.
 During setup, they assign each player a unique starting **Role**.
 The Roles are **Goal**, **Enemy**, and **Cheat**.
 With Roles, players can no longer introduce arbitrary problems, or reward arbitrary ninja behavior.
 Instead, they throw stars based only on their Role.

 At first learn the Roles slowly and thoroughly, re-reading your **Role** every time you get one.
 A cheat sheet is provided below for use during play.
 Explain to Front why you're throwing them a point star.
-After a couple games, memorize the Roles (this will be important in game 10).
+After a couple games, memorize the Roles.
 When you've memorized the Roles, stop explaining why you throw point stars, just yell "Point!".

 Once team has accomplished the main mission, **Goal** shouts "PASS!!".
 The ninjas have passed their final exam and won the game.
 The game is over.

+Feel free to make up your own Roles, these are just my suggestions.

 | Role  | Problem         | Points
 |-------|-----------------|--------------------------|